Slipstream (1989 film): Release

 Slipstream had a short cinema run in the United Kingdom, where it was considered a flop, and Australia, where the film grossed just $66,836 during its entire theatrical run.
-The film was never released in theaters in North America and enjoyed only moderate VHS sales.
-The film was released on videocassette by M.C.E.G.
+The film was released direct-to-video in North America by M.C.E.G.
 Virgin Home Entertainment in 1990.
 Several budget DVD copies of Slipstream have been released.
 Fans awaiting a director's cut have been disappointed after producer Gary Kurtz said in an interview that the script was originally much more violent, but that these violent scenes, which would have made the plot more coherent, were never filmed.

 It has also been released as a DVD double feature by Payless, the other feature being 1967's In the Year 2889; it was also distributed in Australia by Showtime DVD as a double feature entitled "Action", along with Midnight Cop.
-Available on streaming platforms in HD 16:9.

 Reception

-As of August 2024 the film has a "no consensus" score on Rotten Tomatoes of 43% based on seven reviews.
+As of August 2024 the film has an aggregate score on Rotten Tomatoes of 43% based on seven reviews.